ExistensialReset/flowmosr/README.md

 ## 🌊

-Flow is a way of living built on one simple shift in the way of thinking
+Flow is a way of living built on one simple shift in the way of thinking:
+**You don’t need to earn your living**.

 ---

+## If you try this

+If you and a few people try Flow — even just once — I would love to hear what happened.

+It doesn’t have to be structured or complete.

+A few lines is enough:
+- What did you try?
+- What felt different?
+- What didn’t work?

+You can email me or write in your own words, in your own time.

+There is no expectation to continue.

+Just knowing that something was tried is meaningful.

 If you are starting a circle and want to connect - please do -  let us weave a web of Flow circles in this world: